Kentucky attorney general seeks to ban Breonna Taylor grand juror from discussing proceedings

 There’s an “understanding” among officers in narcotics and another investigative team that “we’re not gonna rush in to get dope,” Massey said.
 “Human life’s more important than any amount of dope,” he added.

 Massey also said he does not think Hankison was “removed from the scene,” though Massey said at the time that he should have been because he was involved in the shooting.
 Sgt.
-Jason Vance of the Public Integrity Unit confirmed in one of the investigative reports that Hankison had left the scene without the peer support partner that the police department requires officers to have after a critical incident.
+Jason Vance of the public integrity unit confirmed in one of the investigative reports that Hankison had left the scene without the peer support partner the police department requires officers to have after a critical incident.

-To be clearer here, is this accurate: A Kentucky State Police ballistics report included in the new documents also addresses another point of contention in the case: whether Walker fired the shot that struck Mattingly in the leg.
+A Kentucky State Police ballistics report included in the new documents also addresses another point of contention in the case: whether Walker fired the shot that struck Mattingly in the leg.
 The ballistics report could neither confirm nor rule out that the bullet that struck Mattingly came from Walker’s gun.

 Steve Romines, an attorney for Walker, has argued that Mattingly could have been struck by other officers’ gunfire.
 Cameron has called that idea “silly” and said that officers’ guns did not match the bullet that injured Mattingly.

-“To believe that idea is to suggest that somehow bullets that were fired from outside of the apartment down the side of the apartment unit somehow it made a sharp turn left to hit Mattingly in order to match up with the entry wound,” he told WDRB.
+“To believe that idea is to suggest that somehow bullets that were fired from outside of the apartment, down the side of the apartment unit somehow it made a sharp turn left to hit Mattingly in order to match up with the entry wound,” he told WDRB.

 An FBI investigation into the fatal shooting is ongoing and focuses on whether any officers violated federal civil rights laws, including while obtaining the search warrant.